 You want to be asked, not told, when addressed by your peers – the word please is powerful, and a best-kept secret.

 You want to feel a part of something important – it’s not just what we do, but why we do it, that drives us.

 You want camaraderie – like it or not, we are all in this together.

 You want to always be treated with dignity and respect – Everyone has someone that drives them nuts at work.
 Acting more patient and kind (i.e. like Jesus) does not mean we have no boundaries, but it does mean we look beyond ourselves and acknowledge those on the other side of those boundary lines.

 On your way into work today, think about your co-workers, bosses, customers and suppliers.
 Regardless of your position at your company, you can lead by example.
 What can you do today, to keep someone else from still wanting these things tonight?

 Like this?
 I’d love to send you my new articles each month.
-PLEASE provide an email address and I’ll take it from there!!
+Provide your favorite email address and I’ll take it from there!!